 Art.
 52(2) and (3) Art.
 53 Art.
-57
+57 Rule 63

-While a decision on these matters rests with the Examining Division, opinions on these matters are formed by the Search Division for the purpose of drafting the search opinion (if applicable, see B-XI, 7) and also in considering possible limitations of the search and therefore whether or not to apply the procedure provided for under Rule 63(1) (see B-VIII, 3.1 to 3.4).
+While a decision on these matters rests with the Examining Division, opinions on these matters are formed by the Search Division for the purpose of drafting the search opinion (if applicable, see B-XI, 7) and also in considering possible limitations of the search and therefore whether or apply provided under not to the procedure for Rule 63(1) (see B-VIII, 3.1 to 3.4).
 The Search Division has thus to consider the requirements for patentability other than novelty and inventive step, as set out in G-II and G-III.